Shrikanth9/sprites-extract/README.md

 # USAGE
 ```
-1. Import the method `extractAndDownloadImages()`.
+1. Import the method `extract()`.
 2. Call this method.
-Pass the paths of the TexturePacker spritesheet and JSON file as parameters (e.g., `extractAndDownloadImages("/path/to/spritesheet.png", "./path/to/spritesheet.json")`)
+Pass the paths of the TexturePacker spritesheet and JSON file as parameters (e.g., `extract("/path/to/spritesheet.png", "./path/to/spritesheet.json")`)

-Note: It is intended to be used in a browser environment where the file is served to the browser.
+Note: It is intended to be used in a browser environment where the files are served to the browser.

 ```